kkhamis/WIMS/README.md

 # WIMS
-Interact with the EA WIMS database
+Code to interact with the EA WIMS database using the API